Sourcing Website Images and other Media

 Most modern websites display icons which link to the company’s social media pages.
 Rather than using the standard buttons, consider something unique for your business.
-For example, author Kathy Stinson’s social media icons are shaped like books.

 Choose from the thousands of free and paid icon sets available from Iconfinder and other websites, or get your own custom design.

 Icons may also be used to draw attention to text or links in your menu bar or elsewhere on your site.
 Read How and Why Icons Improve Your Web Design to learn more about this topic.